probcomp/bayeslite/doc/bql.rst

 multiple BQL phrases, e.g. at the bayeslite shell, each phrase must be terminated by a semicolon before the next one begins.

+Expressions in BQL are like SQL, and may involve standard arithmetic, SQL functions such as IFNULL, &c.
+Expressions in BQL may additionally involve model functions such as ``PREDICTIVE PROBABILITY OF <column>`` in appropriate contexts.

 In the following syntax description, square brackets denote optional terms.
 For example, the pattern